 Information for Classrooms and Laboratories: It is important to take the necessary precautions to ensure a healthy and successful year.
 UT Tyler continues to urge you to protect yourselves against the flu, COVID and any new threats that may be developing.
 Be diligent about preventive measures such as washing hands, covering sneezes/coughs, social distancing, and vaccinations, which have proven to be successful in slowing the spread of viruses.
 Encourage those who don't feel well to stay home, and if they show symptoms, ask them to get tested for the flu or COVID.
-Self-isolation is important to reduce exposure (CDC quarantine/isolation guidelines (Links to an external site.)).Please work with your faculty members to maintain coursework and please consult existing campus resources (Links to an external site.) for support.
+Self-isolation is important to reduce exposure (CDC quarantine/isolation guidelines).Please work with your faculty members to maintain coursework and please consult existing campus resources for support.